HanimHank/recircle-cup/_posts/2017-10-01-what-is-a-menstrual-cup.markdown

 cups come in different [sizes](/which-size) and designs so you can select the one that fits your vagina best, as every vagina is different.

-Menstrual cups have been around in the world for as long as 75 years, but are not readily available in Pakista.
-Recircle Cup is here to change that.
-Our cup comes with minimal packaging (a cotton pouch with jute to tie it with and a recycled paper box).

 Read more about how [I started using menstrual cups](/how-i-got-started) and why I thought it was time to [rethink menstrual products](/rethink-menstrual-products).